Lansing Car Accident Attorney

 - Permanent serious disfigurement

 If your injuries do not meet the serious injury threshold, you may not be able to step outside the no-fault system.
 Our Lansing & Livonia car accident lawyers can help you understand all your options.
 We bring over four decades of legal experience to every case and are intimately familiar with the local and state laws and court systems.

-Whether you are working with your own insurance company or need help filing a lawsuit against an at-fault driver, navigating the aftermath of a serious car accident can be challenging.
+Whether you are working with your own insurance company or need help filing a lawsuit against an at-fault driver, navigating the financial and legal aftermath of a serious car accident can be challenging.
 This is especially true when you are dealing with ongoing treatment, lost wages, and mounting medical bills.

 When you trust your case to Bahrie Law, you can count on our team to handle every legal detail so that you can focus on your physical and emotional recovery.
 We provide our clients with compassionate, personalized representation, but we are aggressive when it comes to going up against major insurance providers.